torch2424/assemblyscript-website/docs/basics/types.md

+---
+description: When one number just doesn't cut it.
+---

 # Types

 Instead of using the `number` type for all sorts of numeric values, AssemblyScript inherits WebAssembly's more specific integer and floating point types: